 The Return to Hockey Plan has three phases:

 - Phase 1 – On-ice skill development (non-contact), online meetings and clinics, non-sanctioned activities

 - Phase 2 (approved August 12, 2020 and will begin with sanctioned activity starting on September 1, 2020) – on-ice skill development (non-contact), drills, team tactics, online or in-person clinic, tryouts

 - Phase 3 (approved on a regional/league basis October 1, 2020) – regular season competition (contact), game play (contact), practices (contact), travel

-Hockey Manitoba will continue to strive towards placing our members in a safe and healthy environment.
-Physical distancing, mask wearing, good hygiene and screening are necessary steps that must be practiced in order to return to hockey safely, and will assist in reducing the risk to the hockey community.
+Hockey Manitoba continues to strive towards placing our members in a safe and healthy environment.
+Physical distancing, mask wearing, proper hygiene and screening are necessary steps that must be practiced in order to return to hockey safely and will assist in reducing the risk to the hockey community.